 Figure 3.
 55 day old pea plants, Pisum sativum var.
 Sugar Daddy, grown in alkaline water.
 Plants treated with Bio 1 (blue flags), Bio 2 (green buckets), and untreated plants (control, far right) suffered stunted growth and chlorosis, Bio 2 plants exhibited more green leaves, and larger leaves, than either Bio 1 or the control.
-Plants treated with Bio 1 + 2 (yellow buckets, left) exhibited significantly more vigorous growth than the other treatments.
+Plants treated with Bio 1 + 2 (yellow buckets, left) exhibited normal growth.
+No stunting or chlorosis was evident.

 Interpreting the Results